tobiasbriones/blog/philosophy/readings/i-just-turned-the-lights-off-put-my-headphones-on-and-read-this-crazy-paper-about-swe-commandments/index.md

 So, I came out with the idea of adding this experience I had today to the blog since I have many others entries *almost done* for months (because details matter) but not published yet, and this entry is quite fast and easy to build.

+## Review

+The paper has crazy ideas like "developing and deploying **REAL FUCKING** systems".

+It talks about genome, electronics, the fact that engineering is not science or even worse: formal science (or math).
+Finding the "commandments" is not easy at all to universally accept, software has to be reliable nowadays and we as software engineers have to establish those universal rules.

+So, I interpreted the following feeling: is it software engineering something real that can be factual so deduced from biological/scientific laws to build reliable software or just a human made-up bunch of tricks (yes, to get stuff done, or cheap software as I call it)?

+The paper is crazy, it makes up cringe words that remind me of OOP "principles" 😂.
+It even translates "the commandment" to hebrew to add it a religious stance.

+I don't endorse it, but you can read its conclusions for some insights.

+If I go back read this paper more deeply I might as well add more thoughts here.